stefanvictora/hue-scheduler/README.md

 - ``on``: modifies the **on state** of the light: [``true``|``false``].

   As already mentioned: Hue Scheduler does not modify a lights on state, unless explicitly told.
-If a light is off or unreachable, Hue Scheduler retries to set the desired state until the light is turned on or reachable again.
+If a light is off or unreachable, Hue Scheduler waits until the light is turned on or reachable again.

   Note: If you would like to smoothly turn on a light using a transition, be sure to also specify another property like brightness or color temperature.
 For example: